guyb2022/Machine_Learning_with_Python/Reinforcment_Learning/Readme.txt

-This folder is for all Reinfircment files and exercises
+This folder is for all Reinforcement files and exercises